lukeiayf/java-notes/Data Structures/Linked Lists.md

 - Composed of nodes, which have a value and a pointer, that points to other nodes
 - The first node is called HEAD, and the last on is TAIL
-- Fast insertions, you do  need to shift any items, just point to the next item
+- Fast insertions, you do not  need to shift any items, just point to the next item

 - prepend(add to the beginning) -> O(1)
 - append(add to the end ) -> O(1)